Earn 5% rewards with Cardano Staking

 Once you’ve installed Atomic Cardano Wallet on your device and set it up, you need to get some ADA tokens.

 The easiest way to get some ADA into your Atomic Cardano Wallet is to purchase it right here, in the app.
 Buying ADA will have you fill out some forms and go through verification.
 After that, you can pay with a debit or a credit card.
 A thorough, step-by-step guide on buying any crypto in Atomic Wallet is available here.

-If you want to stake Cardano right now, but only have Eos, for example, you can exchange it for ADA using our built-in exchange.
+If you want to stake Cardano right now, but only have Eos, for example, you ca swap it for ADA using our built-in exchange.
 You can freely swap tokens without having to verify your identity or follow time-consuming ‘Know Your Customer (KYC) protocols.
-The exchange also has real-time prices for assets and exchange pairs, so you can the best possible deal.
-A step-by-step guide on exchanging assets in Atomic Wallet is available here.
+The swap also has real-time prices for assets and swap s, so you can the best possible deal.
+A step-by-step guide on swapping assets in Atomic Wallet is available here.